Style Guide for Accepted and Conditionally Accepted Papers

 For new submissions and resubmissions, refer to the Submissions page for style requirements.

-Title page should include title, author name(s), affiliation(s), and e-mail address(es).
-Place acknowledgment-asterisk at the end of the author byline, not at the end of the title.
+Title page should include title, author name(s), affiliation(s), e-mail address(es), and the abstract (one paragraph, nonindented, no more than 100 words).
+Place the acknowledgment-asterisk at the end of the author byline, not at the end of the title.
 See an example here.

 Set the main body text of the manuscript in 12-point type.